KXRXH/KiViDB-cpp/README.md

 # KiViDB C++

-Simple non-SQL database, but written with C++
+Simple non-SQL database.
+Was written with [Golang](https://github.com/BigCubeCat/KiViDB), but now with C++

 ## Usage